Eviction by High Court writ of possession

 Writs of possession

-As an alternative to enforcing a possession order by applying for a warrant of possession in the County Court, the landlord may apply to transfer the order to the High Court for enforcement by a High Court Enforcement Officer (HCEO).
+As an alternative to enforcing a possession order by applying for a warrant of possession in the County Court, the landlord can apply to transfer the order to the High Court for enforcement by a High Court Enforcement Officer (HCEO).
 Enforcement in the High Court is usually quicker.

 When a possession order can be enforced in the High Court